 His end of term conduct reports were quite clear and had consistently been the same for as long as he could remember.
 His mother always claimed they didn't know him well enough, that they didn't try to understand him, that the other children were just jealous – making up vicious lies to turn the teachers against him.
 His father said he didn't want a sissy for a son, and that pandering to weakness only created more weakness.
 But they were supposed to love him no matter what, weren't they?
 What would they say about him if he wasn't their son?

 Dudley descended the stairs, avoiding the creaky one.
 The kitchen light was on, and he paused at the doorway, rubbing his eyes against the sudden brightness.
 His father looked up sharply, leftover cake from earlier in front of him on the table, and relaxed almost immediately.

 "Come in, come in," he said jovially.
 Patting his stomach, he added, "I thought you were your mother.
-She's been on me lately about my weight."
+She's been on me lately about my snacking."

-He didn't say anything, though, and instead helped himself to a large piece of chocolate cake.
-It was delicious, and Dudley was able to push a few of his unwelcome thoughts aside.
+Dudley helped himself to a large piece of chocolate cake and joined his father.
+The first bite was delicious, and Dudley was able to push a few of his unwelcome thoughts aside.

 Getting up to fetch a glass of milk, he paused at the refrigerator door, carton in hand.
 "Would you like some?"

 "Put that away.
 I have something more appropriate," his father said, disappearing into the dining room and returning with a bottle of what appeared to be whiskey.
 With a bit of pride in his voice, he said, "You're nearly a man now; it's time you started drinking like one"

 Dudley blinked in surprise and felt a surge of his own pride well up inside his chest.
 He brought a pair of glasses from the kitchen cupboard to the table and his father poured a bit of whiskey into each.